Biochemistry and Molecular Genetics (PhD)

 Guidance for the Student

 All required coursework must be completed by the end of year two.
-Upon successful completion of all coursework the student moves into MS candidacy and is eligible for the PhD Qualifying Exam (QE).
-The purpose of the PhD Qualifying exam (Exam I) is to evaluate the student’s ability to interpret literature, develop a research plan, integrate material from the graduate curriculum, display core knowledge of biochemical principles, and orally defend his/her ideas.
-The format of the QE requires the student to write and orally defend a NIH-style fellowship proposal on a topic different from their own research, followed by a chalk-talk oral exam covering general biochemical/genetic principles covered in the curriculum.
+Upon successful completion of all coursework the student moves into master's candidacy and is eligible for the PhD Qualifying Exam (QE).
+The purpose of the QE is to evaluate the student’s ability to interpret literature, develop a research plan, integrate material from the graduate curriculum, display core knowledge of biochemical principles, and orally defend his/her ideas.
+The format of the QE requires the student to write and orally defend a NIH-style fellowship proposal, followed by an oral exam covering general biochemical/genetic principles covered in the curriculum.
 Upon successful completion of the QE, the student will be awarded a MS degree and move into doctoral candidacy.
-Within six months of passing the QE, a dissertation committee must be formed and approved by GEC and the department chair, and a committee meeting held to provide guidance on the student’s research (Exam IIa).
-A full research proposal must be completed and approved by the committee in Spring term of year three (Exam IIb).
+An initial committee meeting should be held during the second year to provide guidance on the student’s research.
+A full research proposal must be completed and approved by the committee before the end of the Spring term of the students year three.

 |BIOC 645||Advanced Biochemistry I||4|